dnsimple/dnsimple-support/content/articles/postmark-dmarc-service.md

 ---
-meta: How to set up DMARC Reports by Postmark DNS using DNSimple's one-click service.
 title: DMARC Reports by Postmark Service
 excerpt: How to set up DMARC Reports by Postmark DNS using DNSimple's one-click service.
 categories: